salrashid123/cloud_run_grpc_auth/README.md

 ## RUN gRPC Client

-Now run the grpc client and specify the serviceAccount json file that is mounted inside the container:
+Now run the grpc client and specify the serviceAccount json file that is mounted inside the container (note: you should cd to the root of this repo so that the path to `certs/` is mounted):

 ```
 docker run -v `pwd`/certs:/certs -t gcr.io/$PROJECT_ID/grpc_run_client --address $ADDRESS:443 --usetls=true  --servername $ADDRESS --audience $AUDIENCE --serviceAccount /certs/grpc_client.json